hydrationnirob/Secure-Password-Generator/README.md

 You can install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/YOUR_EXTENSION_ID).

+---Otherwise

+1. Clone this repository to your local machine.
+2. Open Google Chrome.
+3. Go to `chrome://extensions/`.
+4. Enable "Developer mode" by toggling the switch in the upper-right corner.
+5. Click on "Load unpacked" and select the directory where you cloned the repository.

 ## Usage

 1. Install the extension from the Chrome Web Store.